 While facilitating an improvement project for a hospital’s surgical department recently, our team was presented with a clear opportunity for improvement.
 Recent data logged during a long day of procedures included three separate surgical cases where the patient’s discharge paperwork was incorrect.
-These three errors were all caught by the surgeon before the patient was discharged, but other patients had reported receiving and following the wrong post-op procedures.
+These three errors were all caught by the surgeon before the patient was discharged.
+Unfortunately, however, other patients had reported receiving and following the wrong post-op procedures.

-The team decided that this issue was a priority to address and the Nursing Director took a leadership role in bringing together the team involved in preparing the pre-op paperwork to review the problem and propose solutions.
-The team was able to work together to quickly make some significant improvements while learning some core concepts of problem solving.
+The team decided that this issue was a priority to address.
+The Nursing Director took a leadership role in bringing together the team involved in preparing the pre-op paperwork.
+They reviewed the problem and proposed solutions.
+The team was able to work together to quickly make some significant improvements while learning some core concepts of problem-solving.
 Some of the tools and techniques that the team followed are summarized below.

 Problems are just the negative effects that are caused by failures of a process or system.
-One great tool for identifying the causes of a problem is a fishbone diagram (also sometimes called an Ishikawa or cause-effect diagram).
-By starting with the problem, or effect, you work backwards to identify possible causes.
+One great tool for identifying the causes of a problem is a fishbone diagram.
+This is also sometimes called an Ishikawa or cause-effect diagram.
+By starting with the problem, or effect, you work backward to identify possible causes.

-For the problem “wrong discharge instructions given to the patient” our healthcare team informally identified several possible causes including:
+Let’s use the problem of “wrong discharge instructions were given to the patient.”
+Our healthcare team informally identified several possible causes including:

-- The wrong discharge instructions being pulled from the file
+- The wrong discharge instructions are being pulled from the file.

-- The surgeon’s orders being misread or misinterpreted
+- The surgeon’s orders are being misread or misinterpreted.

-- An error made in the patient booking process
+- An error was made in the patient booking process.

-- The procedure being changed after the discharge orders were setup
+- The procedure was changed after the discharge orders were set up.

-When identifying causes of a problem don’t do it alone and definitely don’t just do it in a meeting room.
+When identifying the causes of a problem don’t do it alone and definitely don’t do it in a meeting room.
 Remember the concept of the 3 Reals:

 “Go to the real place to observe the real thing to get the real facts and data.”

-The Japanese word “gemba” translates to “the real place” and is often used as a reminder of the value in observing the actual process or system.
+The Japanese word “gemba” translates to “the real place” and is often used as a reminder of the value of observing the actual process or system.
 Managers should make “gemba walks” a regular part of their day.
-The most successful problem solvers not only address the problem at the real place they also address it right after it occurs and before the situation has changed.
-It is often easier for an outsider who does not deal with the process every day to identify causes of the problem.
+The most successful problem solvers not only address the problem in the real place, but they also address it right after it occurs.
+They also address it before the situation has changed.
+It is often easier for an outsider who does not deal with the process every day to identify the causes of the problem.

 Our improvement team was able to see one possible cause of discharge instructions being pulled from the wrong file only when we went to gemba.
 Looking at the actual discharge instruction files it was easy to see that a file folder was mislabeled.
 The correction was completed in about a minute.

 Toyota popularized the method of asking “why?” at least five times.
 This can be done informally or formally in a cause-and-effect diagram.
-For some problems you may get to root cause in only a few “whys?” while for complex issues you may need to ask more than five.
+For some problems, you may get to root cause in only a few “whys?”
+However, for complex issues, you may need to ask more than five.
 Keep in mind that 99% of the time the process or system is at fault, not a person.
 People do not fail, processes do.

 Members of our healthcare improvement team were able to see that the complexity of the ordering instruction system was a root cause of many of the issues.
 Once they arrived at this root cause it was possible to look at solutions that would combine and consolidate the paperwork.
-Part of the solution involved changing the process to one with only a few variables: inpatient or outpatient, diabetic patient or not diabetic, etc. Simplifying the process was also an opportunity for the staff to implement some mistake proofing, but we will cover this topic in a future post.
+Part of the solution involved changing the process to one with only a few variables: inpatient or outpatient, diabetic patient or not diabetic, etc. Simplifying the process was also an opportunity for the staff to implement some mistake-proofing.

-Hopefully these three tips can benefit your team as you tackle challenging problems.
-Please let us know about a problem you solved to root cause.
+Hopefully, these three tips can benefit your team as you tackle challenging problems.
+Please let us know of a time when you successfully completed problem solving to root cause.